Aesthetics by Dr Rachel

 07834 258 596

-Fine vertical lines above the upper lip are something many patients notice gradually, often when lipstick starts to bleed or lines show in photos.
-Whether you call them smokers’ lines, barcode lines or lipstick lines, these perioral wrinkles are one of the most common concerns I see in clinic.
+Fine vertical lines above the upper lip are something many patients notice gradually, often when lipstick starts to bleed, makeup begins to sit in the lines, or they become more noticeable in photos.
+Whether you know them as smokers’ lines, barcode lines or lipstick lines, these perioral wrinkles are a very common concern I see in clinic.

 What Are Upper Lip Lines?